speediedan/finetuning-scheduler/docs/source/index.rst

 either integers or convertible to integers via ``int()``.

 1. First, generate the default schedule to ``Trainer.log_dir``.
-It will be named after your :external+pl:class:`~pytorch_lightning.core.module.LightningModule` subclass with the suffix ``_ft_schedule.yaml``.
+It will be named after your :external+pl:class:`~lightning.pytorch.core.module.LightningModule` subclass with the suffix ``_ft_schedule.yaml``.

 .. code-block:: python